kyle-kelly/PX4Flow_python/README.md

 # PX4Flow_python
-Python wrapper to communicate with PX4Flow smart camera via SMBus
+Python wrapper to communicate with PX4Flow smart camera via SMBus.
+The code was designed to run on the Raspberry Pi 3.

 ## PX4Flow_I2C.py
 A class to hold I2C frame data from PX4Flow.
 You must first create a sensor instance: